junxit/us-congress-bills-110/bill.md

   - **(B)** in paragraph (1) by striking “data;” and inserting “data and provide hydrographic services;”;
 - **(2)** in subsection (b)—
   - **(A)** by striking “the Act of 1947,” and inserting “the Coast and Geodetic Survey Act (33 U.S.C.
 883a et seq.)”;
-  - **(B)** in paragraph (3) by striking “title IX of the Federal Property and Administrative Services Act of 1949; and” and inserting “subchapter VI of chapter 10 of title 40, United States Code;”;
+  - **(B)** in paragraph (3) by striking “title IX of the Federal Property and Administrative Services Act of 1949 (40 U.S.C.
+541 et seq.); and” and inserting “subchapter VI of chapter 10 of title 40, United States Code;”;
   - **(C)** in paragraph (4) by striking the period and inserting “; and”; and
   - **(D)** by adding at the end the following:
     > - **(5)** may create, support, and maintain a Joint Hydrographic Institute.